 Founded in 2015 by Keli Smith, this black-owned beauty brand focuses on creating minimal and multi-purpose products to solve a variety of skincare issues specific to melanated skin.
 The Melt oil-based cleanser is an absolute godsend after a long day.

-Moms Nicole Cardone and Deborah Gorman helm this plant-based sorbet company that’s been putting its own spin on dairy-free pints for more than seven years.
-Using whole nuts and fruits to make their incredibly flavorful pints (and now new dipped, crunchy bars!) these treats offer a more healthful, but still indulgent twist on classic ice cream.
-Don’t miss the Pistachio and Caramel pint!
+Moms Nicole Cardone and Deborah Gorman helm this plant-based sorbet company that had been putting its own spin on dairy-free pints for more than seven years.
+Now the focus has turned to dipped, crunchy sorbet bars made using whole nuts and fruits and offering a more healthful, but still indulgent twist on classic ice cream.
+Don’t miss the Mango Coconut Crunch with a vegan white chocolaty coating!
 Seriously, trust us.

 Founded in 2017 by sommelier Kristin Olszewski and Emma Toshack, this vegan-friendly wine company is based in LA and works with small Californian winemakers from the North and Central Coasts to create its eco-concious, zero-sugar canned wines.

 17 Beet x Beet

 Graphic designer by trade, Jacky Wasserman, combined her passion for the vegan lifestyle and her design skills to start this clothing brand in 2014.
 With to-the-point message wear like “Eat Plants or Die” shirts or hopeful messages like “The Future Is Vegan” available in kids tees, this brand spreads the vegan message in all sorts of stylish ways.

 Ericka Rodriguez was on a mission to find the perfect, cruelty-free and vegan lipstick, but when she couldn’t find one she liked, she created her own.
 That quickly grew into this all-natural lipstick and lip crayon brand that uses 10 simple plant ingredients to create a hue of gorgeous shades.